The 0-concordance monoid admits an infinite linearly independent set: Proof of Theorem

 where $W^c$ is the other component of $X_p \setminus(M_1 \cup M_2)$.
 (One can also use the fact that the absolute intersection form on $W$ vanishes identically.)
-Note that $W$ is spin, being a codimension-zero submanifold of a spin manifold.
+Note that $X$ is spin, since $X$ is a homology $S^1 \times S^3$.
+Hence $X_p$ is spin, being the cover of a spin manifold; it follows that $W$ is spin, being a codimension-zero submanifold of a spin manifold.